Feeds:

 Here are the current water statistics:

-• Water Use – Water use for the week ending February 25 averaged 17.4 million gallons per day, compared to 17.1 million gallons per day for the same week last year.
+Water Use: Water use for the week of September 15-21 averaged 25.19 million gallons per day, compared to 30.06 million gallons per day for the same week last year.

-• Creek Releases – During the month of January 2013 MMWD released 376 million gallons, or a total of 1,155 acre-feet, into Lagunitas and Walker creeks in west Marin.
-We release water throughout the year to maintain adequate flows for the fishery per our agreement with the State of California.
+Creek Releases: During the month of August 2014 MMWD released 164 million gallons, or a total of 504 acre-feet, into Lagunitas and Walker creeks in west Marin for habitat enhancement.

-Current water use and reservoir figures can be found on the homepage of our website.
+Water use and reservoir figures are updated weekly and can be found on our Water Watch page.

 Read Full Post »